Day trip to Tequila from Puerto Vallarta! Explore the town, visit a distillery, learn about how tequila is made, and enjoy tasty samples.

-After everyone finished up eating and walking around the distillery a bit more, we got back on the bus and headed to our final stop.
+After everyone finished eating and walking around the distillery a bit more, we got back on the bus and headed to our final stop.
 Cantaritos El Güero is an outdoor roadside bar with drinks and live music.
 They are known for their “cantaritos” which are a tequila-based drink served in clay cups.

 They do serve some food, but it appeared to be mostly snacks.
 The main reason people go is for the drinks.
-Their drinks come in different sizes, with the the Jumbo holding 21 liters (5.5 gallons).
+Their drinks come in different sizes, with the Jumbo holding 21 liters (5.5 gallons).
 It was crazy to see friends all drinking out of these huge jugs.

 We were at Cantaritos El Güero for about two hours.
 We’ll be honest here and say this wasn’t our favorite part of the tour.
 It was very crowded and there were multiple bands playing at the same time, so it was just a bit too crazy for us.
 But everyone else seemed to be enjoying themselves, so many we’re just getting old LOL!